Public IP Addresses

 - If you assign public IP addresses to all nodes in an MPP system, you can use the respective public IP address to connect to any node from an external location.

 By default, you can use up to 20 static public IP addresses within a given region associated with a given subscription.
 If you plan to deploy a system comprising more than 20 nodes, you must first submit a request to increase your networking limits accordingly in order to assign static public IP addresses to all nodes.
-For more information, see Azure Service Limits.
+See Azure Service Limits

 - If you assign a public IP address to only one (the first) node in an MPP system, you can use the respective public IP address to connect to the first node from an external location and use the private IPs on the VM subnet to connect with other nodes.

 - If you do not assign a public IP address to any nodes in an MPP system, you can deploy a VM in the system's VNet, assign a public IP address to that VM, and then use that VM as a jump box to connect with system nodes from an external location.
-For more information, see SSH Tunneling.
+See SSH Tunneling.

 If you want to use public IP addresses when deploying other Teradata software products (Data Mover, Data Stream Controller, Ecosystem Manager, Server Management, or Viewpoint) using a Teradata ecosystem, you must create the public IP addresses after the VM is created.